stevenschwab/stevenschwab/README.md

 ### :man_technologist: About Me : <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

+- After 7 years of product management roles, I have realized I enjoy learning about and building with technology.
+Therefore, I am pivoting into software engineering where I can use my hands and commit directly to a product.

 - :telescope: Always learning and exploring.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/stevenmschwab/)